An exciting Cape to Namibia Self-drive

 3 nights Welgelegen Lodge (BB), Cape Town

-2 nights Cederberg Ridge Wilderness lodge (Full Board with Activities), Clanwilliam, Cederberg
+2 nights Cederberg Ridge Wilderness lodge (DBB), Clanwilliam, Cederberg

 1 night Daisy Lodge (BB), Namaqualand